Claws Out: How to Address Your Cat’s Biting Habits

 Loud noises Play recordings at low volumes and reward calm behavior Cat becomes more comfortable with loud sounds over time

-Strangers/new people entering home
+Strangers/new people entering the home

 • Allow cat to retreat if they become overwhelmed; repeat exposure until cat can approach confidently without fear